A list of the most up-to-date government advice for housing providers regarding the coronavirus outbreak. This guide is updated every day

 Northern Ireland’s government has now published guidance for its domiciliary care providers, which can be found here.
 It includes information about planning and preparation for the outbreak, supply of PPE equipment and advice for care workers concerned about the disease (published on 17 March).

-Most council workers are eligible for testing.
-More information is available here (last updated 1 May).
+More information for council workers is available here (last updated 1 May).

 The National Fire Chiefs Council has published updated guidance on the provision of ‘waking watches’, which is available here.